gifrancohe/api-payu/README.md

 # api-payu
-Api for testing and generating tokens for credit cards
+Api for testing and generating tokens for PayU credit cards